Advanced Certificate in Business Analytics

 Develop Your Analytics Skills Online or On-campus

 All courses taken in the certificate program are graduate-level Information Systems courses and may be applied to Marist's Master of Science in Information Systems (MSIS) program, provided the grades earned are B or better.
-However, because of the more comprehensive nature of the MSIS program, admission requirements are more rigorous and additional technical competency may be gained through taking some prerequisite courses.
+However, because of the more comprehensive nature of the MSIS program, admission requirements are more rigorous and additional technical competency may be gained by taking some prerequisite courses.
 Specific requirements would be identified when admission to the MSIS program is requested.

-• Students generally carry two courses per semester, and take one year to complete the certificate.
+• Students generally carry two courses per semester and take one year to complete the certificate.

 • Courses are offered 100% online without residency or on-site at our main campus in Poughkeepsie, NY.